armpit/RaspberryPi/retropie/README.md

 * backup.sh

 	Backup save games, bios and configs.
-Will eventually support cloud storage.
 You can store your backups on dropbox, this is done using [Dropbox-Uploader](http://http://retropie.org.uk/).
 This script will automatically install the script for you.
 Google drive and other options will eventually be supported.